 The Copper Family of Sussex have a few of these verses in their treasure chest of wonderful country songs, and Bob Copper himself noted down a few more from Frank Bond of North Waltham in Hampshire, who displayed a ready wit at improvising new lines.
 The collector George Gardiner found a few more snippets in Hampshire a hundred years ago, and like many of the songs on this recording, what you hear now is a jumble of all of these mixed up together.

-Bob and Ron Copper Family sing The Threshing Song
+The Copper Family sings The Threshing Song

 It’s all very well to have a machine